 Message from the Head of School

-There are numerous reasons for this.
-In the realm of international schools, WBAIS Israel has one of the most stable and experienced faculty.
-Comprised of internationally recruited teachers who come (and tend to stay), and anchored by local American-born and US trained faculty who have made Israel their home, our teachers are at the heart of our success.
+In the realm of international schools, WBAIS Israel has one of the most stable and experienced faculties.
+Comprised of internationally recruited teachers who come from abroad (and tend to stay in Israel), and anchored by local American-born and US trained faculty who have made Israel their home, our teachers are at the heart of our success.
+Ultimately it is the teacher of your child who will have the greatest impact on his or her experience, development, and success as a student.
+We devote a significant amount of our resources toward recruiting and keeping the best teachers we can find world-wide.

 - Responsible and Compassionate Citizens